codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 ### Supplier

-In order to create a spend money transaction, Codat requires suppler details that represent the lender.
-You can let your customer choose an existing supplier to serve as a lender in their accounting system.
+In order to create a spend money transaction, Codat requires suppler details that represent you, the lender, in your SMB's accounting system.

+Let your customer check if your record already exists in their accounts.
 Use our [List suppliers](/lending-api#/operations/list-accounting-suppliers) endpoint to fetch the list of existing suppliers.

 ```http
 GET https://api.codat.io/companies/{companyId}/data/suppliers
 ```

-Display the response to the customer and allow them to select the suppliers that represents their lender.
+Display the response to the customer and allow them to find and select your lender record in their supplier list.
 Store the `id` and use it as supplier Id in future transactions.

-Alternatively, you can create a new lender in Codat using our Create supplier(THIS IS ALSO MISSING?) endpoint.
+If this is the first time you have lent to this SMB customer, you may need to create yourself as a new supplier in their accounting platform.
+First, use our [Get create/update supplier model](/lending-api#/operations/get-create-update-suppliers-model) to get the expected data for the supplier creation request payload.
+Next, use that payload and call our [Create supplier](/lending-api#/operations/create-supplier) endpoint.

 ```http
 create supplier